I can still cut it at Test level insists Bath and Wales centre Jamie Roberts

 “As a senior player, I’m always there to support Stuart and help him create an environment where this club can get back to winning ways.
 He’s a good rugby man so we’re all in this together and we’re an ambitious group that wants to win games.

 “Every team has injuries so I’m not one to offer excuses there.
-You’ve got to deal with it and we’ve got three big games coming up against London Irish, Sale and over the festive period and it’s about us fronting up and delivering.”
+You’ve got to deal with it and we’ve got three big games coming up against London Irish, and Gloucester over the festive period and it’s about us fronting up and delivering.”

 A by-product of injuries to key back-line men like Jonathan Joseph, Anthony Watson and Semesa Rokduguni has been the emergence of 19-year-old winger Gabe Hamer-Webb and centre Max Wright, 22, who has impressed over the last 12 months.